box-key/practice-git/README.md

 1. Resolve conflict if any
 1. After resolving conflict, `git add . && git commit` to commit the changes

-Revert may be the **safest** approach as it does not rewrite the commit history.
+Revert may be the **safest** approach among three as it does not rewrite the commit history.
 What it does is to make a new commit that brings back the changes specified.
 This revert commit as well as the changes specified will appear in the commit history.

+Note that `git revert` is used to undo a specific commit.
+So if you do `git revert HEAD~`, changes made in `HEAD` will be preserved

 ## Notes Misc.
 * `tracking_branch` is a local branch which is tied to a remote branch.
 If I do `git pull` on a tracking branch, it automatically fetches from the remote branch and merges it to the local branch.
 To set up a remote branch, use `git branch -u origin/<remote_branch>` on a local branch that you want to be a tracking branch for `origin/<remote_branch>`